Hong Kong: Offshore Legal and Tax Regimes

 All nationals require visas to enter Hong Kong (with the exception of British nationals who are allowed visa free entry for a period of 6 months).
 The rules governing residence and employment visas in Hong Kong are extremely complex, and have become even more so since 1997.

 As a general rule any person other than those having the right of abode or right to land in Hong Kong must obtain a visa prior to arriving in Hong Kong if they wish to take up employment in the Special Administrative Region.
-Very roughly speaking, there are three categories of expatriates who might need employment visas:
+Very roughly speaking, there are three categories of expatriate that might need employment visas:

 Tsang added that with these large-scale development projects, Hong Kong will need to expand its pool of skilled workers, and will "require talented people from everywhere".
 Consequently, to help attract more qualified people, the Quality Migrant Admission Scheme's (QMAS) requirements were relaxed and widely promoted.
 In 2006, 28,000 foreigners came to work in Hong Kong and settled in the jurisdiction, including about 5,500 from the Mainland.